smart-data-lake/getting-started/presentation/lecture_notes.md

 ><details><summary>Solution: Click to expand!</summary>
 >
-> * specify a partion: CLI option `--partition-value`
+> * specify a new partition: CLI option `--partition-value`
-> * Here we need: `--partition-values estdepartureairport=LSZB` with `--feed-sel ids:compute-distances` since other dataObjects are not implemented with partitions
+> * Here we need: `--partition-values estdepartureairport=EDDM` with `--feed-sel .*` to download the new data for departures from munich
+> * > * `-DdataObjects.ext_departures.queryParameters.0.airport=EDDM
+        -DdataObjects.ext_departures.queryParameters.0.begin=1630200800
+        -DdataObjects.ext_departures.queryParameters.0.end=1630310979`
 > * Execute <br>
->   * **WSL**: `sdlb_cmd --feed-sel ids:compute-distances --partition-values estdepartureairport=LSZB`
 >   * **IntelliJ**: `-c $ProjectFileDir$/config,$ProjectFileDir$/envConfig/local_Intellij.conf --feed-sel ids:compute-distances --partition-values estdepartureairport=LSZB`
 ></details>

-When you now look at data/btl_distances, you will only see an updated partition estdepartureairport=LSZB and in the logs you find: `start writing to DataObject~btl_distances, partitionValues estdepartureairport=LSZB [exec-compute-distances]`)
+When you now look at data/btl_distances, you will only see an a new folder estdepartureairport=EDDM and in the logs you find: `start writing to DataObject~btl_distances, partitionValues estdepartureairport=EDDM [exec-compute-distances]`)

 Working with partitions forces to create the whole data pipeline around them <br> -> **everything needs to be partitioned** by that key. <br>